Armed Forces Outreach Service (AFOS)

 If you have served in HM Armed Forces, including Volunteer and Regular Reserves, you may be able eligible for a Veteran's Badge.

-We are members of the County Durham Partnership where several key organisations work together to support active and ex-service men, women and their families as part of our commitment to the Armed Forces Community Covenant.
-Find out how registered charities, armed forces units or statutory bodies can apply for a Covenant Fund grant to support the armed forces community.
+We are members of the County Durham Partnership where several key public, private and voluntary sector organisations work together to support active and ex-service men, women and their families as part of our commitment to the Armed Forces Community Covenant.
+Find out how registered charities, armed forces units or statutory bodies can apply to the Covenant Fund for a grant to support the armed forces community.